 My account was opened for me when I was a child?
 If you joined as a child you would not have had a Nomination Form completed.
 Once you reach the age of 16 you should fill out a Nomination Form.

 Where do I get a Nomination Form?
-You can call into any of our branches and complete a Nomination Form at any time or download one from our website and bring into your local branch.
+You can call into any of our branches and complete a Nomination Form at any time.

 Terms & Conditions